Here’s the ultimate drip membership site scenario:

 But the two systems communicate throughout:

-Someone purchases a subscription to your membership site via an AccessAlly sales form.
+Someone purchases a recurring subscription to your website via an AccessAlly sales form.
 AccessAlly adds a tag to this user, and passes the information on to Drip.

 Inside Drip, a workflow is set up to ask AccessAlly to create a new username and password, then send an automated email to the new subscriber with their unique login information.